FaiOnayq/minhaj/README.md

 ### Purpose

 The Teacher Input is the **entry point of the system**.
-It captures the instructor’s instructional intent in natural language without forcing them to understand technical or pedagogical formalisms.
+It captures the instructor’s instructional intent in natural language.

-### Input Characteristics

-* Free-text description (e.g., topic, level, duration)
-* Optional constraints (language, format, assessment type)
-* Pedagogical preferences (labs vs theory, difficulty)

 ### Example
+* Free-text description (e.g., topic, level, duration, learning goals, constraints)
 > “Create a 6-week introductory Java programming course with slides and practical labs for first-year undergraduates.”

 ### Output